 Living rooms come in all shapes and sizes.
 They can be long and narrow, have unusual bump-outs, or have unbalanced walls with windows, openings, or doors that pose a challenge when it comes to decorating.
 The key to making an odd-shaped space work is using its dimensions to bring in character.
 Before rushing out and buying typical pieces, take the time to plan and invest in ones that will enhance the room.
+Find ways to accentuate the charm and flow of the space rather than fighting the natural layout.
 Take a cue from the old saying that encourages you to work with what you got and use the space’s uniqueness to create surprising visual interest.

 The first step in decorating any space is determining the focal point.
 In other words, what do you want the main feature in the room to be?
 In a living room, this is often the fireplace or the piece a television is placed on.
 Whatever it is, that is your center, so everything else should be designed around it.
 Seating arrangements should be arranged to make the focal point clear.